-The Trustees review the reserve levels of the Academy annually.
+The trustees review the reserve levels of the academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Trustees take into consideration the future plans of the Academy, the uncertainty over future income streams and other key risks identified during the risk review.
-The Trustees have agreed the three year budget plan based on the ASCL three year budget planning, based on current financial understanding.
+The trustees take into consideration the future plans of the academy, the uncertainty over future income streams and other key risks identified during the risk review.
+The trustees have considered the three year budget plan based on the ASCL three year budget planning.